mattyyeung/mattyyeung.github.io/piano-path.md

 **Piano mode:**
 I'm using [pyfluidsynth](https://pypi.org/project/pyFluidSynth/) triggering a soundfont to generate the various keyboard patches.
 I dithered a bit about what scale to choose: all 12 notes?
 Just the major scale?
 Minor?
 Pentatonic?

-In the end, major is the right default.
+In the end, major is a good default.
 Pentatonic sounds nice when there are lots of people at once - picking a nice "pluck" soundfont helped - but most people expect major.
 Perhaps 12-tone chromatic could have worked if I was willing to paint the black keys, but that violates the "the before and after photo look the same" requirement.

-The settings webapp can toggle the preset soundfont and scale.
+The settings webapp can toggle preset combos of soundfont and scale.

 There's also a `pachelbel's canon mode` which isn't a scale at all, but plays the notes from the tune in order using a strings patch.
 It with multiple people starting in canon.
 Unlike 'song mode', which has fixed-length samples for each key, it allows players to hold notes as long as they like, keeping time together.

 **Song mode:**
 It's surprisingly hard to find tracks that sound good cut up into 23 little tiny pieces.
 There are a few choices for how to cut:

 | each sample is one (or two) beats long | player walks at constant rate | Imperial March |
 | each sample is one note of the melody | player walks to rhythm of melody | mario |
 | one key starts a "backing track" & other keys <br> are samples that get played on top | player walks to rhythm of melody | Harder Better Faster Stronger |

-To cut up a music track into 23 samples I used wavesurfer.js to make a simple gui `audio.html`:
+To cut up a music track into 23 samples I used [wavesurfer.js](https://wavesurfer.xyz/) to make a simple gui `audio.html`:

 The cut timestamps are exported to json and manually inserted into `song_catalogue.json`.
 The head app keeps the whole audio file in memory and just jumps to the right location when a key is pressed